CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Elements of CRABS

 \subsection{Syntactic Phase}

-The syntactic phase of CRABS performs a limited static analysis of the code in a notebook to yield two estimates of the inter-cell I/O sets, representing lower and upper estimates of the actual flows of information into or out of each cell.
+The syntactic phase of CRABS performs a limited static analysis of the code in a notebook to yield two estimates of the inter-cell I/O set, representing lower and upper estimates of the actual flows of information into or out of each cell.
 It produces two estimates because CRABS aims to interpret Python notebooks without accessing the source code for any dependencies, e.g., code defined outside the notebook and accessed via function calls.
-Deeper or more sophisticated syntactic parsing and analysis of the AST that descends into each function called from a cell likely would achieve better lower and upper estimates of the inter-cell I/O sets, leaving fewer or even no ambiguities to be resolved by an LLM.
+Deeper or more sophisticated syntactic parsing and analysis of the AST that descends into each function called from a cell likely would achieve tighter lower and upper estimates of the inter-cell I/O set, leaving fewer or even no ambiguities to be resolved by an LLM.
 However, because we restrict our syntactic analysis to code explicitly included in a notebook's cells, CRABS does not need to resolve software dependencies.
-Moreover, even comprehensive static analysis will not yield a unique prediction of the dataflow between cells when conditional control flow structures are employed, e.g., if variables are assigned, used, or updated conditionally (see Figure~\ref{fig:ground-truth-explain} in the Appendix for an example).
+Moreover, even comprehensive static analysis will not yield a unique prediction of the dataflow between cells when conditional control flow structures are employed, e.g., if variables are assigned, used, or updated conditionally (see Appendix~\ref{appendix:ground-truth-dep}).